Close Up Pitching Forum

-Our Filmmakers pitch their projects to an acclaimed group of decision makers from around the world
+Each cohort of Close Up filmmakers pitch their projects in June at the end of the Close Up annual program to an acclaimed group of decision makers from the international documentary industry.

 LISA KLEINER CHANOFF

-Co-founder of Catapult Film Fund / Executive producer – USA
+Co-founder, Catapult Film Fund and Executive producer – USA

 Film Fund Director, Sundance Institute – USA